zwzw911/gen-browser-header/README.md

 `print(gen_header(setting=cur_setting, num=10))`

-### gen_browser_header use gen_header to generate headers, which include 2 parameters: setting and num.
+### gen_browser_header use gen_header to generate headers, which include 3 parameters: setting, url and num.
 ### setting
 gen_browser_header use setting to pass related parameters into function , setting has below keys: